dshieble/dshieble.github.io/_posts/2004-05-28-detection-rules.md

 ...
 Please edit this rule to continue flagging these fraudulent payments and no longer flag these legitimate payments.

+In high noise domains the resulting rule may actually have higher accuracy than the LLM labeling agent itself.
+Forcing the algorithm to be expressed as a simple rule (rather than the black magic voodoo going on inside of the LLM) enables [Occam's Razor](https://en.wikipedia.org/wiki/Occam%27s_razor) to work its magic.

 This approach can substantially cut down on the human effort required to operate a rule-based detection engine without sacrificing the simplicity, interpretability and editability of the detection logic.